Massachusetts College of Liberal Arts

 (2004) “Misunderstanding Misunderstanding.”
 KJF.

-(1994-2010) Thesis XII: A Philosophical Review.
+(1994-present) Thesis XII: A Philosophical Review.
 MCLA.
 North Adams, MA.
-Volumes 1-18.
+Volumes 1-24.

-PRESENTATIONS AND WORKSHOPS
+PRESENTATIONS & WORKSHOPS

 "Critical Thinking, Autonomy, and Social Justice."
-(Nonpresenting co-author with M. Silliman).
+(Nonpresenting co-author with M. Silliman.)
 NASSP, Toronto, Ontario.
 July, 2010

 "Paternalism in Higher Education."
 Professional Development Roundtable.
 MCLA.
 March, 2010.